apapazisis/bootstrapvue/src/components/card/README.md

 </bv-card>
 ```

-Using `slots` for header and footer.
+Define header and footer using `slots`.

 ```html
 <bv-card